 It’s cool guys, I’m getting help.

 I realize that all aspects of life cannot be planned.
 I haven’t found those aspects yet, but I’m sure they exist.
 JK guys.
 Again, I’m getting help.
 In all reality though, something that we strive to plan for at our house are the meals.
-This means we can stick to a mostly healthy meal plan and not spend thousands of dollars on empty calories and take out.
+This means we can stick to a mostly balanced meal plan and not spend thousands of dollars on take out.
 Usually on Saturday or Sunday we talk about what we want to eat and look at how much money we have.
 I make a menu on an index card and then a list of ingredients.
 And then Aaron does! the! shopping!
 I’m not sure how I tricked him into going to two different grocery stores and sometimes the farmers market for me, but it works.
 I still get to choose what we eat and plan the menu, and he gets to exercise some “control” over how much money we spend on food.
 The love potion I brew must be strong.

 Here is what we’re eating this week: